denisse-orellana/bellabeat_case/README.md

 | ------------- | ------------- |
 | <p align="center"><img width="100%" src="./images/steps_vs_lightly_hours.png"></p> | <p align="center"><img width="100%" src="./images/steps_vs_sedentary_hours.png"></p> |

-The total of steps and the hours engaged in some physical activity describes the pattern that when the people is more active they will walk more steps and when they are more sedentary they will walk less.
+The total of steps and the hours engaged in some physical activity describe the pattern when people are more active they will walk more steps and when they are more sedentary they will walk less.

-A hightlighed is the fact that some of them have high hours in a sedentary way without any physical activity and they show high number of steps, as if they were engage in a lightly or fairly activity.
-We can see the case of people that have more than 10 hours in a sendentary mode and they took between 10.000 and 15.000 of steps.
+A highlight is the fact that some of them have high hours in a sedentary way without any physical activity and they show a high number of steps, as if they were engaged in a lightly or fairly activity.
+We can see the case of people that have more than 10 hours in a sedentary way, and they took between 10000 and 15000 steps.

-Another hightlighed is that some people have high hours in some activity while they show less number of steps, which could mean the probability of them beign involved in some exercises that doesn't involve walking like gym exercises.
+Another highlight is that some people have high hours in some activity while they show a smaller number of steps, which could mean the probability of them being involved in some exercises that doesn't involve walking like gym exercises.

 __Most active days of the week:__ Total Steps vs. Weekday

 <p align="center"><img width="100%" src="./images/steps_vs_weekdays.png"></p>

-The most active days are Monday, Tuesday and Saturday.
-Monday is the highst with 12925 steps.
-Meanwhile, from Friday to Sunday are the less active in steps, being Sunday the least with 6746 steps.
+The most active days are Monday, Tuesday, and Saturday.
+Monday is the highest with 12925 steps.
+Meanwhile, Sunday is the less active with a total 6746 steps.
 The middle of the week describes an average of activity in steps.

 #### Calories